 What it’s like aboard an NYC Thanksgiving cruise

-The Hornblower yacht I took for my NYC Thanksgiving cruise was the Sensation, a beautiful tri-level watercraft which I will henceforth refer to as “my yacht” because this is my blog and I can do what I want.
+The City Experiences yacht I took for my NYC Thanksgiving cruise was the Sensation, a beautiful tri-level watercraft which I will henceforth refer to as “my yacht” because this is my blog and I can do what I want.

 There’s music and dancing on every floor and the whole boat turns into one big party.
 A party crazy enough that you don’t regret ditching your family for the holidays, but not so crazy that Miss Judy can’t celebrate her 93rd birthday.

 There were, my guess would be, somewhere between 150-200 people on my yacht.
 (That’s a rough estimate I made in between the forkfuls of goat cheese I was shoveling into my mouth.)
-On board were cuddling couple of varying ages, whole families including those with young children, people celebrating birthdays, singular guests, and one blogger taking close-up pictures of the buffet while people looked on, confused.
+On board were cuddling couples of varying ages, whole families including those with young children, people celebrating birthdays, singular guests, and one blogger taking close-up pictures of the buffet while everyone ignored her completely.

 Thanksgiving cruise NYC staff

-Hornblower’s Thanksgiving dinner cruise NYC staff are consistently some of the nicest people in Manhattan.
-Our server Anthon was so great, as were those in the check-in office, the guys who help you get on the boat without falling over, the greeters and seaters, the bartenders, the pork loin carver, and even the girl in the restroom who helped me use that weird fancy sink.
+City Experiences Thanksgiving dinner cruise NYC staff are consistently some of the nicest people in Manhattan.
+Our server Anthon was so great, as were those in the check-in office, the guys who help you get on the boat without falling over, the greeters and seaters, the bartenders, the pork loin carver, and even the woman I met in the restroom.

 Everyone is so nice and friendly and helpful and an absolute pleasure to spend your holiday with.